armanozak/angular-ssr-dynamic-config/README.md

 1. Run `npm run dev:ssr`.
 2. Visit [http://localhost:4000](http://localhost:4000).

-"Romaguera-Crona" is retrieved from [this remote endpoint](https://jsonplaceholder.typicode.com/users/1) at Node process start and is available for CSR as a static asset afterwards.
+"Romaguera-Crona" is retrieved from [this remote endpoint](https://jsonplaceholder.typicode.com/users/1) at Node process start.
+The config state is transferred, so when CSR takes over, there will not be another request.

 ## SSR Production Mode (with a development server)